thisjeremiah/touch-designer-tutorials/tutorial-1/README.md

 - **CHOPs** are numerical operators.
 They are used to dynamically parameterize your application.
 - **MATs** are material operators.
 They are used to colorize and texturize geometries.
 - **SOPs** are surface operators.
 They create and modify geometries.
 They require Light, Camera, and Render OPs to be rendered.
 - **DATs** are text elements.
-Text can be simple, in tabular form.
+Text can be simple or in tabular form.
 Python scripts are stored in "Text" DATs.

 ## Converting OPs
 - Use a **"CHOP to" TOP** to convert a CHOP to a TOP
+- Use a **"TOP to" CHOP** to convert a TOP to a CHOP
+- Use a **"CHOP to" DAT** to convert a CHOP to a DAT
 - Use a **"DAT to" CHOP** to convert a DAT to a CHOP
-- Use a **"CHOP to" DAT** to convert a CHOP to a DAT

 Conversion Model:
 **TOP** <-> **CHOP** <-> **DAT**